 Witches Reflect a History of Fear and Fascination

-The German saying goes, an ill-tempered woman or witch is like devil’s doornail.
-She does his work for him.
+The old German saying goes, an ill-tempered woman (a witch) is like the devil’s doornail.
+She strengthens, supports, and upholds his work.
 Unlike other monstrous figures, witches come from a history persecution and violence.
 This makes her both real and unreal, woman and other.
 This history also means that the way we characterize witches speaks to the fears and iconographic traditions of past cultures.
 Today’s cinematic witch is thus a by-product of a larger conversation about history, femininity, and abuse, aspects which Benjamin Christensen’s 1922 film Häxan comments on.

 Häxan is responsible for the cinematic witch.
 The film set a thematic groundwork which other witch films have since incorporated.
 It is a Swedish retrospective documentary which examines the cultural and historical consequences of witchcraft.
-This post will discuss how Häxan examines witches and demons as problematic cultural icons, and why the film perpetuates certain stereotypes.
-I argue that the film tries to be enlightened while still suggesting that women are prone to victimization and abnormal behaviour.
+This article will discuss how Häxan examines witches and demons as problematic cultural icons, and why the film perpetuates certain stereotypes.
+The film tries to be enlightened while still suggesting that women are prone to victimization and abnormal behaviour.
 This is largely because of the way the film dramatizes witch lore and elevates its historical subject into something unreal and problematic.

 What is Häxan?